 He’d save the day adorably dressed as characters from The Odyssey, Romeo and Juliet, The Adventures of Tom Sawyer, and tons of other classics.
 But he was mostly my hero for rescuing me from a day of classwork in middle school.

 Whenever the television rolled into the room and that little pup appeared on the screen, I knew the school day was going to get a lot better.

 10. Rin Tin Tin

-Which of your favorite hero pups did we miss?
+Which of these hero pups is your favorite?
+Which television or movie star dog should we add to the list?
 Bark your praise for movie and television hero dogs in the comments below!